annaastrs-svg/Orpheus-Bot-/journal.md

 Putting it all together
 -----
-I made a really complete excel with all the wires you need to make.
+I made a excel with all the wires you need to make.
 <img width="1482" height="800" alt="Captura de pantalla 2026-06-24 170230" src="https://github.com/user-attachments/assets/d332ddce-01be-4395-a856-c96f633d32db" />
 Honestly i struggled a lot with this, my head still hurts thinking about this...